-WARNING!
 Risk of falling out of the wheelchair

-When using too small front wheels the wheelchair could get stuck at curbs or in floor grooves.
+When using front wheels that are too small, the wheelchair could get stuck at curbs or in floor grooves.

 Make sure that the front wheels are suitable for the surface you're driving on.